 Vegan Wholegrain Challah Bread

-Very easy and tasteful Israeli recipe; Makes three loaves of Challah
+Very easy and tasteful Israeli recipe for Challah bread.
+Makes three loaves of Challah

 - 1 kg organic whole grain wheat flour/spelt flour